 The Importance of Collaboration

-Because this project typically requires several work sessions, ideally a recommender will be someone with whom the client can work with in person.
+Because this project typically requires several work sessions, ideally, a recommender will be someone the client can work with in person.
 For many of these meetings, Skype video or phone sessions can work.
 However, as mentioned above, the first crucial meeting in which a candidate meets with a potential recommender should probably take place in person, even if the candidate needs to book a flight.